vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 concepts, etc. To som extent, this makes sense, because of lot of the how-to (the know*how*) can help across a wide range of goals.

-However, he net effect of the focus on *how* is that there's a lot more "low-hanging fruit" to pluck with respect to being cluey about the *what we're trying to do* part.
+However, the net effect of the focus on *how* is that there's a lot more "low-hanging fruit" to pluck with respect to being cluey about the *what we're trying to do* part.
 In other words, it's likely to pay off more to be cluey about goals, even holding one's knowhow / skills